wn/duuetblast/README.md

     - `presentLevelSelector()`
         1. When this function is called, level selector storyboard should appear.
     - `getHeightOfGameArea()`
-        1. Should return the height of
+        - Should return the height of collectionview
 - `SelectLevelViewController`
     - loadSavedLevel()
         - UI Should show all levels that was previously saved
 - `Level`
     - `getBubbleTypeAtIndex`
         - should get the bubble type at the index.
-        -
     - `setBubbleTypeAtIndex`
         - After function is called, check if bubble type at the index is indeed set correctly.
     - `setBubbleTypeAtIndex`